miro-ka/warnup_grid/README.md

 ## About ##

-Warnup Grid is a Smart Notification Network, that primarily helps to monitor crime events detected from social media and network activities.
-Detected crime events and crime predictions will be forwarded to assigned users, that can specify area/location that want to monitor.
+Warnup Grid is a Smart Notification Network, that primarily should help to monitor, detect and predict crime events.

-Main idea behind Warnup is to:
-* Increase the chance of avoiding a crime **for anybody and for free**.
-* Try to predict a crime.
-* Monitory crime activity and run specific analysis on top of its data.
+Platform where the data should be visualized will be open and free for everyone.
+Main goal behind this project is to at least try to avoid crime, or notify other fellow citizens about crime that you have observer or encountered.

 ## Install ##

+### Requirements ###
+* [Heron](http://twitter.github.io/heron/): A realtime, distributed, fault-tolerant stream processing engine from Twitter
+  * Installation instructions can be found at Heron [page](http://twitter.github.io/heron/docs/getting-started/).

 ```
 todo